Traditional Chinese medicine (TCM) involves herbs, dietary therapy, massage, and acupuncture.

 TRADITIONAL CHINESE MEDICINE

 As an alternative method of therapy, traditional Chinese medicine (TCM) is practiced throughout China and East Asia by millions of people.
-Until the middle of the ...
+Until the middle ...